 C) PROPER GROUNDING TECHNIQUE: The chassis of high voltage power supplies must be grounded, preferably to a water system ground using copper pipe or other earth ground.
-A ground stud is provided on the front panel.
+A ground stud is provided on the front panel .See Figure 3.1 for a typical operating setup.
 The return line from the load should be connected to the power supply chassis.
 Using a separate external ground at the load is not recommended.
 An IEC 320 connector is provided for connection to the line voltage source.
 A standard line cord is also provided.